The official Speechly Quick Start helps you get started with developing with Speechly.

-Audio stream that is sent to the server can include one or more segments and can be of any length.
-A segment is typically one sentence, but it can consist of several sentences or one sentence can include more than one segment.
-A segment can contain zero or one intents, any number of entities and values for these entities.
-Audio stream is divided into segments by user silence or if the server recognizes a new intent.
+The audio stream sent to the server can have one or more segments and be of any length.
+A segment is typically one sentence, but it can also include several.
+Correspondingly, a sentence can consist of more than one segment.
+A segment can contain zero or one intent, and any number of entities and their values.
+The audio stream gets divided into segments either by user silence, or when the server recognizes a new intent.

-Last updated by ottomatias on March 2, 2020 at 14:11 +0200
+Last updated by karoliina-louhema on May 26, 2020 at 10:35 +0300

 Found an error on our documentation?
 Please file an issue or make a pull request